Sharpeville: Place in South African history

 With the implementation of the apartheid government's Group Areas Act 21 of 1950, it was estimated that over 3.5 million South Africans were forcibly removed from 1960 to 1982.
 Of the "Top Location" residents, Blacks were moved to Sharpeville, Coloureds to Rus-ter-vaal and Indians to Roshnee.
 The Indians were the last ethnic group to leave "Top Location", the last residents being moved to Roshnee in 1974.
 In 2004, the people of Top Location were compensated for the loss of their properties and land, and an amount of R60,000 per house was paid to all former residents or dependants.

-On 21 March 1960 the Sharpeville massacre occurred when the PAC (Pan Africanist Congress) organised a protest in which black Africans attempted to hand in to police their Apartheid-required pass books which restricted them from going in certain areas.
-What had started as a peaceful protest soon became violent, as a result of which South African Police opened firearms on the crowd.
-Sixty-nine black people were killed and 178 wounded by police during the violence.
+On 21 March 1960, the Sharpeville massacre occurred when the PAC (Pan Africanist Congress) organized a protest in which black Africans attempted to hand in to police their Apartheid-required pass books which restricted them from going in certain areas.
+Although the crowd was peaceful throughout the day, over 70 white officers and men of the South African Police (SAP), 13 of them armed with sub machine guns, fired at point blank range (a distance of three to five meters at most according to police testimony).
+They had been ordered to fire by the Officer in Charge.
+According to official figures released at the time by Prime Minister Henrik Verwoerd's government, 69 Africans were killed and 180 wounded by the police.
+All of these people were long term residents of Sharpeville.
+None were "migrant workers."

+A new book published in 2024 and based on extensive research in police documents held by the South African National Archives in Pretoria has now demonstrated that the "69 killed and 180 injured" was a severe undercount and was in fact a police lie.
+Using these police documents that were initially created in 1960, 1961, and 1962, the two authors now show that the number of killed on 21 March 1960 was at least 91 and probably more, and that the number injured, many of them crippled for life, was at least 238.
+These same records also contain at least 250 witness statements collected from Sharpville residents in 1961 and 1962, all of them given under oath and attested to by the police at the time.
+The names and ages of all the victims are recorded in this new book by Nancy L. Clark and William H. Worger.

-Sharpeville was also the site of a murder in 1983 which led to the arrest, trial, and controversial death sentences (later commuted) of the Sharpeville Six.
+Sharpeville was also the site of a murder in 1984 which led to the arrest, trial, and controversial death sentences (later commuted) of the Sharpeville Six.

 Symbolically, Nelson Mandela signed the South African Constitution in Sharpeville on 10 December 1996.
 He also opened "The Sharpeville Memorial" to honour the victims of the Sharpeville massacre of 1960.
 21 March is now celebrated as Human Rights Day.